New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay

 \section{Abstract}

 With the high resolution of microcalorimeter detectors, previously unresolvable gamma-ray lines are now clearly resolvable.
-A careful measurement of ${}^{241}$Am decay with a large microcalorimeter array has yielded never before seen or predicted gamma lines at $207.72 \pm 0.02$~keV and $208.21 \pm 0.01$~keV.
-These have been made possible because of new microwave-multiplexing readout to increase the array size and improved analysis algorithms to eliminate spectral artifacts.
+A careful measurement of ${}^{241}$Am decay with a large array of gamma-ray microcalorimeters has revealed never before seen or predicted gamma lines at $207.72 \pm 0.02$~keV and $208.21 \pm 0.01$~keV.
+These results were made possible by new microwave-multiplexing readout to increase the array size and improved analysis algorithms to eliminate spectral artifacts.
 We suggest nuclear levels from which these gamma-rays might originate and calculate branching ratios for these transitions from measurements of both mixed Pu-Am standards and a pure ${}^{241}$Am source.
 These results have implications for nuclear material safeguards and accounting, particularly for microcalorimeter gamma spectrometers, which are now being adopted in nuclear safeguards analytical laboratories.